azharisikumbang/php-starter-template/readme.md

 ## Getting Started

+Before running this project on your local machine, you need to install
+- PHP 7.1.0 or latest
+- NodeJS v8.10.0 or latest
+- npm v3.5.0 or latest

-For getting started on your local machine, you can clone this repository to your project folder
+To getting started, you can clone this repository to your project folder in web server

 ```bash
 cd your-project-folder